YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If one clinic offers more grafts for less money, slow the decision down.
 Ask whether the larger number is medically necessary, whether it can be extracted safely, and whether the clinic is trying to solve too many areas in one session.

-A quote that tries to fill the hairline, temples, mid-scalp, and crown at once while also promising a very low price deserves caution.
+A quote that tries to fill the hairline, temples, middle scalp, and crown at once while also promising a very low price deserves caution.
 The danger is not only financial.
 It may be an exhausted donor area, weak density everywhere, or a result that needs repair work after a cheaper hair transplant abroad.

-How do packages and deposits affect judgment?
+How can packages and deposits rush judgment?

 I become more cautious when red flags of Turkish hair mills appear together with booking pressure.
 A discount is not a medical indication.